 - The Bonnie and Clyde musical was, if historians are anything to go by, the most accurate fictional depiction of the infamous duo to date.
 The entire first act was devoted to backstory, and details like Clyde's traumatic experience in prison and the unpleasant nature of their life on the run were left in where the 1960s movie omitted them.
 Critics panned the show for being boring and nothing like the movie; it only ran about a month.

 - A line ended up removed from the musical 1776 because of this trope: John Adams claimed that if they allowed slavery in America, trouble would happen a hundred years hence.
-That was actually claimed by the real John Adams but the writer knew people would just attribute it to historical hindsight by him and removed it.
+That was actually claimed by the real Samuel Adams (John's cousin) but the writer knew people would just attribute it to historical hindsight by him and removed it.

 - Otherwise, the musical was pretty accurate.
 Of course, Roger Ebert claimed that it was an unrealistic portrayal and an insult to the founding fathers.